nfdi4plants/nfdi4plants.github.io/src/content/articles/collect-and-structure.md

 ---
 title: Create, structure and fill your ARCs
-summary: Our tools ARCitect and ARCCommander simplify the creation, structuring and maintenance of ARCs.
+description: Our tools ARCitect and ARCCommander simplify the creation, structuring and maintenance of ARCs.
 ---

 The ARCitect and ARCCommander are two essential tools developed by DataPLANT that assist users with the creation and management of ARCs.